 High-Quality Dog Foods

 Shelters usually appreciate high-quality foods to best meet the nutritional needs of the dogs in their care.
 “The more recognizable the brand of food, the better,” says Intino.
 “These tend to be more expensive, but they also tend to be higher in quality.”

 Dry or Canned Pet Food?

-Most shelters tend to feed their dogs dry food because it is easier, cleaner and doesn’t give off as much odor.
-But all shelters will also have canned food on hand to supplement feeding, particularly for sick or injured pets, or those with missing teeth or dental problems.
+Most shelters tend to feed their dogs dry food because it is easier, cleaner, and doesn’t give off as much odor.
+But all shelters will also have canned food on hand to supplement feeding.
+Canned food is needed mainly for sick or injured pets or those with missing teeth or dental problems.

 Watch Pet Food Expiration Dates

 “The longest amount of time before the expiration date, the better,” says Intino.
 A bag of dry food you just opened and found that your dog doesn’t like may be useful too, so check with your shelter.

 In Evanston, the animal adoption shelter also needs office supplies, such as copy paper, stamps, and Sharpie markers.
 “When we open a can of food, we mark the date on it before we put it in the fridge,” explains Lutz.
 “If a person knows a shelter buys from a particular store, you can always give a gift card or gift certificate,” says Intino.

 A shelter may even desire gently used pet supplies you already have, such as a training crate, a ceramic bowl, or a collar and leash.
 In Evanston, the shelter operates a crate loaner program for adopted dogs.
 The new owners get their deposit back when they return the crate.
 While too breakable for the shelter environment, old ceramic bowls can be sold at the shelter’s annual flea market to raise money.